TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

-`ItemAction` is the base action class, which takes an item in its `__init__` statement.

-`ConsumeItem` will be used when the player wants to use an item.
-It will call the consumable component's `consume` method, then remove the item from the player's inventory.
-Since the item is no longer in the inventory or the map, it will disappear.
-If an exception was raised during `consume`, the item won't be deleted.

 `DropItem` will be used to drop something from the inventory.
 It just calls the `drop` method of the `Inventory` component.

-Now, let's put these new actions into... well... action!
+Now, let's put this new action into... well... action!
 Open up `input_handlers.py` once again, and let's add the handlers that will handle both selecting an item and dropping one.

 {{< codetab >}}
 {{< diff-tab >}}